rastacalavera/ll-mirror/content/blog/testingweek.md

 ### Using Virtual Images
 I don't have spare hardware at the moment so I decided to do all the testing in virtual box.
 I haven't used virtual box that much, but the process was pretty straight forward.

 1. Download the ISO(s) that you want to test.
-I did Kbuntu and Kylin because they still had tests that needed to be done in the live environment.
-I am familiar with Kbuntu and have heard of Kylin but never tried it.
+I did Kubuntu and Kylin because they still had tests that needed to be done in the live environment.
+I am familiar with Kubuntu and have heard of Kylin but never tried it.
 2. Open Virtual box and create a new environment.

 <p style="text-align:center;"><img src="https://linuxlemming.com/img/episode/e04/new.png" width="500" height="100"/>